Changes in the Kitchen

 The new paint color does a better job of matching the back splash, and goes nicely with the black marble counters.
 The floor tiles contain some gray, hard to see in these pictures, but it does match.

-I used a light gray color called Repose Gray.
+The color we chose is a light gray color called Repose Gray.
 It's a shade lighter than the color I used in my TN house, but is from the same paint swatch.

 Did you know gray is a neutral?
 It can be either warm or cool...but if you're not careful, it can look a little bit blue, green, even purple!
 Look for grays known as greige; they can look either beige or gray, depending on the light and time of day.

 I've had great success with the colors on this swatch and plan to use them throughout our home.
+You can see the difference changing the wall color from beige to gray made in our dining and sitting rooms in this post Best wall color for light, neutral furnishings.

 We'll be making more small changes in the kitchen once the holidays are behind us.
-I'll be making a skirt for the coffee bar to hide the storage.
+I'll be making a simple skirt for the coffee bar to hide the storage.
 We need to create a small breakfast area in the nook by the windows, and I'm hoping I can convince Mr DIY to shiplap the island!

 Stayed tuned for more updates and decor...you know, the fun stuff!